School transport policy

 Travel assistance will take the form of one of the following:

-A payment for you to make your own travel arrangements.
+- A payment for you to make your own travel arrangements (a mileage allowance or personal travel budget).

-Generally, children may be required to walk up to one mile to or from a designated pick up/drop off point or public transport.
-It is for parents to decide if a child needs to be accompanied on that journey and make any arrangements they feel are necessary.
+Generally, all children may be required to walk up to one mile to or from a designated pickup/drop off point or public transport.
+It is for parents to decide if a child needs to be accompanied on that journey, and make any arrangements they consider necessary.

-If you disagree with the type of travel assistance offered, you have a right to review.
+If you disagree with the type of travel assistance offered, you have a right to request a review.

 The following are some examples of when free travel assistance is unlikely to be provided: